hebbel4/catalog-app/README.md

 # movie-catalog-app

 This catalog web app allows users to create, read, update and delete items.
-To be more specific, users can log in with their Google account, add movies in a specific category to the database, edit the information of the movies and can also delete the movie they added.
+To be more specific, users can log in with their Google or Facebook account, add movies in a specific category to the database, edit the information of the movies and can also delete the movie they added.
 Users can only modify the movies which are created by themselves.

 **This project makes use of the Linux-based virtual machine (VM), you'll need VirtualBox, Vagrant installed in advance.**